mikecinnamon/MLearning/[ML-19] Example - The MNIST data (2).md

 In [4]: from keras import Input, models, layers
 ```

 Next, we specify our first **network architecture**, as a sequence of transformations.
-As in the preceding example, we use a multilayer perceptron (MLP) network with one **hidden layer** of 32 nodes, with **ReLU activation**.
+As in example ML-16, we use a multilayer perceptron (MLP) network with one **hidden layer** of 32 nodes, with **ReLU activation**.
 The **output layer** has now ten nodes, one for each digit, with **softmax activation**.
 These two layers are **dense layers**, meaning that every node is connected to all nodes of the preceding layer.
-Note that, in lines 1 and 3, the shapes have been adapted to the data of this example.
+Note that, in lines 1 and 3, the shapes of the input and the output tensors have been adapted to the data of this example.

 ```
 In [5]: input_tensor = Input(shape=(784,))